Everybody Prune Now: Structured Pruning of LLMs with only Forward Passes: Main Experiment Details

 When using \methodname, we estimate $\beta$ from $\mathbb{D}^{l}$ by performing linear regression via gradient descent with Adam \citep{kingma2014adam}.
 We cross-validate over the following set of hyper-parameters.
 Note that doing this cross-validation takes much less time than the time needed to construct the dataset $\mathbb{D}^{l}$.

-During cross validation, we choose the model whose predictions have the best Kendall rank correlation co-efficient \citep{kendall1948rank} with the target.
-We do this because we do not care about matching $U_{k}$ exactly for each sub-model $k$; we rather care that our learned $\beta$ predicts the correct rankings amounts sub-models, which would denote that $\beta$ reasonably models relative module importances.
+During cross validation, we choose the model whose predictions have the best Kendall rank correlation coefficient \citep{kendall1948rank} with the target.
+We do this because we do not care about matching $U_{k}$ exactly for each sub-model $k$; we rather care that our learned $\beta$ predicts the correct rankings amoung sub-models, which would denote that $\beta$ reasonably models relative module importances.

 In general, we use $\ell_1$-norm regularization on $\beta$ for all experiments.
 For the Phi-2 experiment in Section \ref{subsec:phi_prune}, we find that $\ell_2$-norm works better.